As a result of collections of old postcards, many places

 St. Charles Avenue, because of the abundance,

-variety, and sizes of its trees, is described by tourists
+variety, and sizes of its trees, is described by tourists as one

 of the most charming residential avenues in the country.
 The